bstiffler582/NEM_2024_HMI_A/guide.md

 The LiveView window has a number of useful tools within the 'Developer Tools' dialog (⚙️).

 From the 'Elements' tab, you can explore all the markup and style sheets of the page.
 When a graphical component is not being rendered how we expect, we can modify the markup and stylesheet attributes directly from here.

+#### Exercise: Markup generation
+Use the element inspector tool to narrow in on a control (i.e. the image control on Main).
+Compare the markup in the content file with the markup in Live View.
+Build the project so you can dig into a control's inner markup, styling and logic.
+Understand that the actual markup is **generated** by the framework, and more specifically, the specific control's JS logic.

 #### Exercise: Open up LiveView and the developer tools.
 - Explore the DOM; generated markup and stylesheets